-Each offering period under the ESPP is 12 months commencing on November 16 of each year and includes two 6-month purchase periods, with purchases on May 15 and November 15.
+Except for the initial offering period after the IPO, an offering period under the ESPP is 12 months commencing on May 16 of each year and includes two 6-month purchase periods, with purchases on November 15 and May 15.
+The initial offering period commenced on April 3, 2014 with two purchases on November 15, 2014 and May 15, 2015.
 The ESPP permits eligible employees to purchase shares of the Company's common stock through payroll deductions with up to 15% of their pre-tax earnings subject to certain Internal Revenue Code limitations.
 In addition, no participant may purchase more than 1,500 shares of common stock in each purchase period.
 The purchase price of the shares is 85% of the lower of the fair market value of the Company's common stock on the first day of an offering period or the date of purchase.
-For the first offering period after the IPO, the purchase price of the shares is 85% of the lower of the Company's IPO price of \$7.00 per share or the market price on the date of purchase.
+For the initial offering period after the IPO, the purchase price of the shares is 85% of the lower of the Company's IPO price of \$7.00 per share or the market price on the date of purchase.